EPCCed/archer-gpu-course/section-1.01/README.md

 to resolve them have been specifically related to the parallel pixel rendering problem (a trivially parallel problem).

-Clocks speeds have, historically, have lagged behind CPUs, but are now broadly similar.
+Clocks speeds have, historically, lagged behind CPUs, but are now broadly similar.
 However, increases in GPU performance are related to parallelism.